 You can have the seller pay your closing costs instead of asking for a lower purchase price.
 For example, instead of offering 97 percent of the asking price, make a full-priced offer and ask for a 3 percent credit toward your closing costs.

 You can also have your mortgage lender cover these costs in exchange for charging a higher mortgage rate.
 In general, every point (1 percent) credit towards closing costs increases your interest rate by .125 to .25 percent, depending on the lender.

 Finally, instead of paying the VA funding fee, which insures your loan, you can wrap it into the loan amount.
 In the example above, the funding fee was wrapped into the loan.
-This does increase your payment, but allowing your rental income to offset your payment makes qualifying easier.Click to see your VA loan eligibility (Jan 18th, 2019)
+This does increase your payment, but allowing your rental income to offset your payment makes qualifying easier.Verify your new rate (Feb 20th, 2019)